BrandonDell/Social_Connect_Api/README.md

 MIT

 ## Installation
+Be sure to have MongoDB installed on your machine.
+Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB locally.

 * Clone the respository to the Github listed below.
 * Command Line: npm install
 * Command Line: npm run seed;